ActivitySim/activitysim/docs/users-guide/performance/index.md

     memory when run on a 100% sample, you may need to configure chunking (see below) or reduce the sample size if feasible for the analysis.

+    Recommended settings for the memory profile run include:

+    ```yaml
+    sharrow: require
+    multiprocess: False
+    households_sample_size: 0.1
+    memory_profile: True
+    chunk_training_mode: disabled
+    ```

 3. Configure Chunking (if needed)

     If the model is projected to run out of memory when run on a 100% sample, you may need to configure chunking.
 See [Explicit Chunking](chunking.md#explicit-chunking) for recommendations on how to configure chunking for reliable model operation.

+    ```{note}
+    The use of the explicit chunking algorithms is activated by a top level
+    setting of `chunk_training_mode: explicit`, but actually using explicit chunking
+    also requires configuration settings on each component where explicit chunking is
+    used.
+    ```

 4. Experiment with Multiprocessing